giacomopiccinini/giacomopiccinini.github.io/_posts/2024-10-21-imbalanced-datasets-should-stay-imbalanced.md

 Option 1. is the *natural* option,  where the dataset has not been touched.
 We shall argue later on that this is the best option.

-Option 2. is certainly the worst choice: we get the headaches of an imbalanced train set combined with the unreliability of a perfectly balanced test set.
+Option 2. is certainly the worst choice: we get the headaches of an imbalanced train set combined with the unreliability of a perfectly balanced test set (more on the unreliability later).

 Option 3. is the one often appearing in textbooks.
 We shall see how this can lead to misleading results.